PavanRangani/docs/docs/prd/tasks/multi-step-template.md

 - Accountable : Mandatory .
 Only single role is allowed
 - Consulted / Informed : Not mandatory.
 Multiple roles can be specified

+### Configure Due days for subtasks
+- Default it is OFF.
+- If user wants to add due days with sub-task, change its value to ON.
+- Due days are calculated based on the start date.

 ### Sub-Tasks
 Sub-Tasks have these types of fields: `Category`, `Sub-Task Name`, `Tag` & `Responsible`